-For the longest time, cholesterol has had an undeserved bad stigma from many health experts, fitness enthusiasts, and the health industry in general.
-When someone hears the word “cholesterol”, he or she immediately thinks about high blood pressure and heart conditions.
+For many years, cholesterol has had an undeserved bad stigma from many health experts, fitness enthusiasts, and the health industry in general.
+When you hear the word “cholesterol”, you certainly immediately think about high blood pressure and heart conditions.
 While most of the time this is applicable, cholesterol is not mutually exclusive to heart conditions.
 So, what is cholesterol and what are its effects on the human body?
-Can a Low Cholesterol Diet actually help you to become healthier and disease free?
+Can a low cholesterol diet actually help you to become healthier and disease free?

 Cholesterol and its effects